 Our purpose is to provide a national platform in which to promote public health by:

-Promoting equitable access for all Canadians to palliative care by strengthening the competence and confidence of nurses specialized in palliative care;
+1. Promoting equitable access for all Canadians to palliative care by strengthening the competence and confidence of nurses specialized in palliative care

-7. Promoting palliative care education for all nurses and the integration of a palliative approach supporting eligibility for Canadian Nurses Association certification;
+7. Promoting palliative care education for all nurses and the integration of a palliative approach supporting eligibility for CNA certification

 For more information, contact us at email@example.com

 Cultivating a community of nurses who care for people affected by serious and life limiting illness.